meza/trance-stack/README.md

 #### PostCSS

-This stack uses [PostCSS](https://postcss.org) to process CSS.
+We use [PostCSS](https://postcss.org) to process CSS.
 Remix has a built-in PostCSS plugin that allows you to import CSS files directly into your components.
 Read more about how [CSS in Remix](https://remix.run/docs/en/main/guides/styling#built-in-postcss-support) works.

 Our PostCSS configuration is located in the `postcss.config.js` file, and it gets applied every single time Remix builds